Skip to main content

 1. Enter a text description of the 3D Head you want to generate.
 You can use the Surprise Me button to insert one of the default prompts and get familiar with the creation flow.

-4. If you have an image of the desired 3D Head, go to the Image tab to upload your Image Prompt.
+2. If you have an image of the desired 3D head, switch to the Image Reference tab to upload your image prompt.

 Prompt Tips and Hacks